NSW public holidays 2020 – 2022

 Several holidays, including New Years Day and Australia Day, are observed during the popular summer holiday break for schools.

-Visiting NSW during a public holiday
+Visiting during NSW public holidays

 NSW can become very busy during public holidays, with many people visiting from interstate or overseas, along with residents getting out and about.